junchen-deng/Phylogenetics_workshop_JoaoLab_2026/README.md

 <img width="1055" height="225" alt="Screenshot 2026-06-05 at 15 43 36" src="https://github.com/user-attachments/assets/353cdf06-fb31-4102-8a53-bd077589ed23" />
 <img width="1074" height="212" alt="Screenshot 2026-06-05 at 15 45 36" src="https://github.com/user-attachments/assets/0d10c505-b832-41c6-8a44-282421942c4a" />

 > :bulb: **Tip:** Tree inference algorithms are often quite robust.
 They allow a few percentages of errors and low-density regions.
 The output tree topologies are often similar.
 However, the impact can be amplified in a small dataset of a few genes.
+The best practice is to remove them.
+Sometimes, errors may occur only in some region within a single sequence.
+You can often spot it in the alignment, and you should try to trim it from this sequence.